panzerdp/dmitripavlutin.com/content/posts/146-promise-any/index.md

 However, if *all promises in the input array are rejected*, then `Promise.any()` rejects with an aggregate error containing all the rejection reasons of the input promises.

-## 2. Fetching fruits and vegetables
+## 2. Fruits and vegetables

-Before diving into `Promise.allSettle()`, let's define 2 simple helper functions.
+Before diving into `Promise.any()`, let's define 2 simple helper functions.

 First, `resolveTimeout(value, delay)` &mdash; returns a promise that fulfills with `value` after passing `delay` time: